Maicarons/vp-cap-demo/README.md

 ## Features

 - 📱 VitePress documentation framework
-- 📷 Capacitor Camera integration
+- 📷 Capacitor Camera integration and more
 - 🎯 Vue 3 components
-- 🤖 Android APK build support
+- 🤖 Android APK build support and more

 ## Project Structure